 The innermost ring road, known as the Boulevard Ring passes through Pushkin Square crossing the main North-South thoroughfare, Tverskaya Street, which runs from Red Square to its final destination, St Petersburg.
 The second ring road, the Garden Ring is concentric and less than one kilometer separates the two in many places.
 Both are popular locations for theatres, restaurants, clubs and retail stores.

-Some three kilometers further from the centre, the relatively newly constructed Third Ring is purely a motor highway with much of it constructed on raised fly-overs to relieve chronic traffic congestion in the city.
+Some three kilometers further from the center, the relatively newly constructed Third Ring is purely a motor highway with much of it constructed on raised fly-overs to relieve chronic traffic congestion in the city.
 A fourth ring road is under consideration but for the moment the main orbital highway is the multi-lane Moscow Automobile Ring Road, called the MKAD which forms the approximate boundary of the city.